 The project phases include:

-The third phase of the project will use the information collated in phases one and two of the project to develop an evaluation tool, which will be used to assess the effectiveness of different transport schemes in terms of supporting local economies.
+The third phase of the project will use the information collated in phases 1 and 2 of the project to develop an evaluation tool, which will be used to assess the effectiveness of different transport schemes in terms of supporting local economies.

 The information, principles and methodologies obtained through this pilot study and the resulting evaluation tool can then be cascaded to other locations across Derbyshire.